 Maria Yoon (Founder, CEO of PMT / Senior Lecturer, Fluent in Korean) has been employed continuously for the last eighteen years in the Education departments of several of New York's premier museums.
 Her museum work is also mentioned in the Little Kid Big City.
-Prior to working at the museums Maria was a NYC public school art teacher specializing in children's art.
+Prior to working at the museums, Maria was a New York City public school art teacher specializing in children's art.
 Her current favorite art areas are African, Asian and Modern Art.
 Maria is also an accomplished artist in her own right and has several of her works in the permanent collection of MoMA.

-Gema Alava (Senior Lecturer, Fluent in Spanish) multidisciplinary artist who has worked for the last decade as a lecturer and educator in five major art museums in NYC, conducting more than 2000 talks worldwide at universities, museums and cultural institutions.
-Her latest art projects are based on in depth conversations originated from careful observation of artworks.
+Gema Alava (Senior Lecturer, Fluent in Spanish) a multidisciplinary artist who has worked for the last decade as a lecturer and educator in five major art museums in NYC, conducting more than 2000 talks worldwide at universities, museums, and cultural institutions.
+Her latest art projects are based on in-depth conversations originated from careful observation of artworks.
 Participants have described her approach as “enlightening” and “the new way to experience an art museum.”
 (Centerpoint Now, 2010)

 Belbelin Mojica (Senior Lecturer, Fluent in Spanish)